777arc/textbook/content/channel_coding.rst

 .. image:: ../_images/adaptive_mcs.svg
    :align: center
    :target: ../_images/adaptive_mcs.svg
+   :alt: Modulation and coding scheme (MCS) visualized using a cellular base station where each ring represents the boundary of a MCS scheme to operate without error

 When using adaptive MCS, if you plot throughput over SNR, you get a staircase-shaped curve like the graph below.
 Protocols like LTE often have a table indicating which MCS should be used at what SNR.

 .. image:: ../_images/adaptive_mcs2.svg
    :align: center
    :target: ../_images/adaptive_mcs2.svg
+   :alt: Plot of throughput over SNR for various modulation and coding schemes (MCS), leading to a staircase or step shape

 ***************************
 Hamming Code